Home

 Figure 1

 Note A) location of the three phalangeal bones: P1, P2, P3.
 The bones should be aligned in a straight line (not broken lines like they present in the image).
-Without this alignment, there is so much inflammation around the extensor process- that bone remodeling occurs: B) articular ringbone forms inside the joint spacing or peri-articular ringbone forms along the surface of bone which can cause friction with the extensor tendon.

 Figure 2

-Observe the bottom tip of P3 (coffin bone) and notice in C)how the distal tip is resorbing (disappearing).
-Often the long toe creates so much leverage before the heel can lift off the ground that the horse experiences caudal heel pain and alters its gait to land toe first.
-Long term concussion and inflammation from a toe-first landing eventually resorbs (breaks down and reabsorbs bone) or remodels the distal tip and margins (surface) of the coffin bone.
 Sometimes the hoof wall D) will look "bullnosed" where the foot is desperately trying to wear away the long toe to get rid of the leverage, but the bony column is too broken back and the foot isn't able to correct itself without intervention.
 Many coffin bone fractures occur from extreme stressors and hoof imbalances from long term LONG TOE UNDERRUN HEEL (broken bony column alignment) or elongated toes and forward migrated hoof capsules with excessive toe leverage and lowered palmar angles.

 Additionally, the back part of the foot becomes inflamed and painful from the long toe- delayed breakover E).
 Circulation decreases resulting in digital cushion F) deterioration until there is little soft tissue structure left in the back part of the hoof to sustain bony column alignment.
 Without important support structures the heels collapse and run forward G) following the long forward toe.
 Eventually the navicular bone H) (which drops in angle) rubs against the deep digital flexor tendon and the friction creates inflammation which destroys the tendon sheathe, the navicular bursa, and starts to attack the navicular bone.
 This creates severe pain in the back part of the hoof and what is often called "Navicular Syndrome" or "Caudal Heel Syndrome".